manish208/webprofile/README.md

 ## Welcome,
-### This is my web profile might using HTML, CSS and JS, This is just a prototype lot coming in the next updates.
+### This is my web profile using HTML, CSS and JS, This is just a prototype lot more coming in the next update.